ahwayakchih/crx3/README.md

 So, there's a chance i got it wrong, in which case do not be afraid to create a new [issue](https://github.com/ahwayakchih/crx3/issues) about it.

 Unless extension is being installed through the `chrome://extensions/` page, with "developer mode" enabled beforehand (it has to be enabled and then Chrome has to be restarted), there's a big chance that users will see `CRX_REQUIRED_PROOF_MISSING` error when they try to install `.crx` file created with CRX3 module.

+Please also note, that the same CRX file should still install fine when deployed through Google's Admin panel (as reported in comments at [issue#2](https://github.com/ahwayakchih/crx3/issues/2#issuecomment-3896526363)).

 For more information about changes required for hosting custom CRX extensions, see: https://developer.chrome.com/docs/extensions/mv2/hosting-changes?hl=en#deployment